tracy-e/ios-deploy/README.md

 * `make demo.app` will generate the demo.app executable.
 If it doesn't compile, modify IOS_SDK_VERSION in the Makefile.
 * `make debug` will install demo.app and launch a LLDB session.

-## Notes

-* With some modifications, it may be possible to use this without Xcode installed; however, you would need a copy of the relevant DeveloperDiskImage.dmg (included with Xcode). lldb would also run slower as symbols would be downloaded from the device on-the-fly.